bit-in-that/mm/standards.md

 - `arrow` should be used for reading and writing parqet files

 - `modules` package should be used for referencing functions from other files or packages

+- `config` package for handling inputs via yaml files

 ## Coding practices